ahammadabdullah/dev-utils/README.md

 ## 📋 System Requirements

 - Windows 10 or later (64-bit)
-- macOS 10.13 or later (Intel or Apple Silicon)
+- macOS 10.13 or later (Intel or Apple Silicon) - local builds only
 - No additional dependencies required

 ## 📥 Download